 Inlays and onlays are two types of restorations that your Dentist can suggest if you have a cavity in your tooth that needs to be filled.
 An inlay is a small filling that fits into the biting surface of a tooth while an onlay covers a larger area of the tooth and is better suited to bigger cavities.
 For many years, gold has been used to make inlays and onlays because it is a hard material and lasts for a long time.
 Nowadays, tooth-coloured porcelain is also used and gives the restored tooth a more natural look, which many patients prefer.

-Inlays and onlays can be made in a dental laboratory by a technician, with the help of impressions taken of your teeth.
-While these are being made, you will wear a temporary filling.
-When your inlay or onlay is ready your dentist will glue it into place using a special adhesive, after removing the temporary filling.
+Inlays and onlays are made in a dental laboratory by a technician.
+While it is being made you will have a temporary filling in place.
+When your inlay or onlay is ready, after removing the temporary filling, your Dentist will cement it in place using a special adhesive.